Rosalindidae: Description

 Rosalindidae are hydrozoans that are characterized by their ability to form colonies of polyps and attach to various surfaces, such as seaweed and shells, in the ocean.
 Rosalindidae are classified as invertebrates.
 They are considered epibionts, which rely on other invertebrates to live and develop.
 Although hydroids like Rosalindidae typically live on hard substrates and among coral rubble, as well as colonize scleractinia, researchers have found Rosalindidae growing on larger animal hosts such as Cladocarpus paradiseus hydroids.
 Rosalindidae form monomorphic colonies (monomorphism) in contrast to the polymorphic colonies (polymorphism) that characterize other hydrozoan families.

-Rosalindidae make up the order Anthoathecata - a hydroid group generally known for its fragility due to the lack of a perisarc to protect its gonophores and hydranths.
-However, colonies of polyps that fall under the genus Rosalinda possess a perisarcal skeleton composed of hydranths with severaltentacles covering the body.
+Rosalindidae make up the order Anthoathecata – a hydroid group generally known for its fragility due to the lack of a perisarc to protect its gonophores and hydranths.
+However, colonies of polyps that fall under the genus Rosalinda possess a perisarcal skeleton composed of hydranths with several tentacles covering the body.
 Rosalinda was also reported having cnidocytes composed of stenoteles and mastigophores.